Feora1343/swapi_app/README.md

 ## Hard Mode Options

-1. Support the pagination provide in SWAPI results.
+- Pictures!
+When a user clicks on a single Favorite, go get a Giphy image for that resource and show it on the DOM.
-2. Pictures!
-When displaying favorites, pull in a random Giphy image based on a search for each Star Wars resource and display it on the DOM.
+- Support the pagination provided by the SWAPI results.

 ## Pro Mode